ai4prod/data_versioning_template_classification/README.md

 2) dvc remote add -d dvc-remote {PATH TO LOCAL REMOTE.
 Usually path is  /path/to/Local/NameDatasetRemote}

 3) dvc add Data/Dataset  {Add Dataset folder inside Data/Dataset.
 Inside Dataset folder you need to add your data.
-This will be tracked by version} {ONLY FIRST TIME}
+This will be tracked by version}

 4) git add Data/Dataset.dvc ./gitignore